SamWindell/Signet/README.md

 ## Building
 To get Signet, you currently have to build it from the source code.
 However, this process is designed to be simple for those familiar with building C++ programs.
 There are no library dependencies external to this repo.
 Just run CMake to generate a configuration for your preferred build tool (Visual Studio Solution, makefile, etc.), and then build using that.

 A C++17 compiler is required.
 The compiler must also be [compatible with the magic_enum library](https://github.com/Neargye/magic_enum#compiler-compatibility) which is used by Signet.
-Signet has been tested with MSVC 16.5.1, Apple Clang 11.0.0, GCC 9.3.0 and Clang 10.
+Signet has been tested with MSVC 16.5.1, Apple Clang 11.0.0, GCC 9.3.0 and Clang 10 on Linux.

 ## Examples
-The general pattern is `signet <input-files> <command>`.
-You can have one or more commands, in which case each command will process the set of input-files one after each other in the order that you specify them.
+The general pattern is `signet <input-file(s)> <command>`.
+You can have one or more commands, in which case each command will process the set of input-files in the order that you specify them.

 Adds a fade-in of 1 second to filename.wav